CallumMcFadgen/SDV-502_Assessment1/README.md

 <br><br>
 The 2 projects are both .Net Framework class libraries
 <br><br>
-The first project is named CinemaApp and contains a single class named TicktPriceController, this class contains 9 functions as defined in the assessment resources
+The first project is named CinemaApp and contains a single class named TicketPriceController, this class contains 9 functions as defined in the assessment resources
 <br>
 <ul>
   <li>Adult_Before_5()</li>